methodicalcloud/methodicalcloud-site/content/blog/what-im-not-automating-yet.md

 Will I automate this someday?
 Probably.
 But right now, I’m paying attention.

-Methodical beats mechanical—at least until the system is ready to carry the weight.
+Methodical beats mechanical, at least until the system is ready to carry the weight.